Join Us for Easter Worship this Sunday, April 20!

 Confused about what you see?
 Have a suggestion?
 Contact our WebMaster, Rob Garretson.

 The date for our Summer Vacation Bible School will be the week of June 23-27.
-Please mark it on your calendars.
+To register or volunteer to help, you may fill out the insert in the bulletin this Sunday.

 While at a summer barbeque a number of years ago, I was invited to visit Darnestown Presbyterian Church (DPC).
 The timing was perfect.
 Although, I have lived within a few miles of DPC for over 20 years and thought the church was beautiful, I was also at a cross roads with the church I had been attending.
 From the moment I walked in the door, I felt at home.
 The congregation was extremely friendly, Pastor McNeilly and Associate Pastor Lara welcomed me with open arms and a homemade loaf of bread.
 Fortunately, that was just the start of my journey at DPC and an expanded relationship with God.
 After attending and joining DPC for a couple of years, my personal relationship with God took a central part of my life.
 Soon after, I felt called to serve the congregation in a greater capacity.
 Joining the Board of Deacons led to participating in the Nominating Committee and to the Bell Choir; all activities that I would have never considered before.
 I had always considered myself a Christian, but DPC and the congregation has opened the door of opportunity to let God into my life like never before enabling to live a much more purposeful and rewarding life.
 I am very fortunate and much of it is due to the congregation of Darnestown Presbyterian Church.